The Ultimate Riviera Maya Transportation Guide: 7 Best Ways to Travel Through the Riviera Maya and Yucatan

 Most of the towns in the Riviera Maya are very pedestrian-friendly.
 If you can stay in a central location you’ll likely find that wandering from place to place is the best way to get around.

-Taxis come in handy in places like Tulum, where the hotel zone is a few miles outside of the main town.
+Taxis come in handy in places like Tulum and Playa del carmen when it comes to the most dependable Riviera Maya transportation.
+The hotel zone in Tulum a few miles outside of the main town.
 Once you’re within the downtown core of each Riviera Maya destination, you’ll be able to see the sights comfortably on foot.

 🏨 What’s the best way to find accommodation in Mexico?